Lilvamp237/Lilvamp237/README.md

 ### Aspiring ML, Data, and Software Engineer

-A passionate Computer Science undergraduate (Current GPA: 3.8/4.0) from General Sir John Kotelawala Defence University.
+A passionate Computer Science undergraduate from General Sir John Kotelawala Defence University.
 I thrive on building and analyzing **AI/ML-driven** and **scalable software systems**.
 I have a strong foundation in algorithmic problem-solving and am actively seeking an internship opportunity.

 ---